Denali Expedition - West Buttress Overview

 5. How long has your company been organizing expeditions on Denali?

 We have been guiding on Denali since 1980 and have held a concession through the National Park Service since the inception of their concession program in 1991.
-There are only five guide services permitted to operate on the mountain.
+There are only seven guide services permitted to operate on the mountain.
 The National Park requires a new application process every ten years.
 The last instance of this application was in 2002 and AAI was ranked at the top concession applicant after this process was completed.
 You can read more details about what this means

 6. What's the experience of your guides?

 As a company, we are accredited through the

 AMGA (American Mountain Guides Association) which is the only certifying body for guides and guide services in the US.
 As a part of this accreditation we require that all of our instructors, upon hire, complete our Guides Training Program which is a three week, AMGA approved, professional guides' course.
 This course is taught by our Assistant Director Mike Powers (UIAGM/IFMGA), who is the former Technical Director for the AMGA and who still teaches AMGA certification courses.
 Our instructors also participate in yearly continuing education programs taught through AAI.
 Experience and guiding history will vary from guide to guide, as will things like avalanche training, medical certifications, and AMGA certifications.
 As a base, we require that guides have a WFR certification, Avalanche Level 2, and that they meet specific technical ability requirements.